 A care and maintenance plan must then be prepared based on the pre-existing mine closure plan to manage the environmental risks identified in the audit.
-This plan must be submitted to the DMP within 3 months of the notification of temporary closure to the relevant DMP District Inspector or at such other time as specified in writing by the DMP.
+This plan must be submitted to the WA Department of Mines, Industry Regulation and Safety (DMIRS) within 3 months of the notification of temporary closure to the relevant DMIRS District Inspector or at such other time as specified in writing by DMIRS.
 The care and maintenance plan must demonstrate that ongoing environmental obligations will be met during the closure period.